orefalo/orefalo/README.md

-Hi, I'm Olivier Refalo🙌, a Senior Architect, Developer and Technology enthusiast.
+Hi, I'm Olivier Refalo 🙌,

 I am:
 - an Entrepreneur
 - a Chief Architect
 - a Business Architect
 - an Information Architect
-- A Technology Architect
+- a Technology Architect
 - a Integration Specialist
-- A Developer
+- a Developer
 - a Web Designer
 - a Kubernetes Guru
 - a Git master
 - a Unix SysOp
-- A Digital expert
+- a Digital expert
-- A Team mate and mentor
+- a Team mate and mentor
-- a Dad and husband!
+- a Dad and Husband!

 Over the years, I have seen some of my predictions come true: Java, Git, NodeJS, REST, GraphQL, GoLang, SvelteKit - are some of my early adopters.